 Wihlborgs was founded in 2005 and has been listed on NASDAQ OMX since May 2005.
-Wilhborgs is a medium-sized listed real-estate company with a combined market value of its properties of SEK 23.5bn.
-The company owns and manages 271 properties, and it focuses on offices and retail.
+Wilhborgs is a medium-sized listed real-estate company with a combined market value of its properties of SEK 29bn.
+The company owns and manages 272 properties, and focuses on offices and retail.
 It also has some industrial/warehouse properties.
 When Wihlborgs was separated from its parent company, Fabege, it focused on the Öresund area, while Fabege focused on the Stockholm area.
 Wihlborgs is geographically diversified among Malmö, Lund, Helsingborg and Copenhagen.
 The large holdings in Malmö imply some market concentration.
 However, these are strong and stable submarkets in the Öresund region.
-Project developments elevate the risk in Wihlborgs' portfolio (including

-MaxLab) and are estimated to about 13%, which is a significant share.
-The company has relatively high vacancy rate of 9% and a short weighted average lease period of 3 years.
+Project developments elevate the risk in Wihlborgs' portfolio with a significant share of total values.
+However, we note the successful completion of MaxLab.
+The company has a relatively high vacancy rate of 12% (excluding project 9%) and a relatively short weighted average lease period of 3.9 years.